Advanced LCA Research Group

 Outline

-We are conducting risk assessments and life cycle assessments (LCA) of potential problems posed by new technologies with the goal of providing evidence to support better decision-making for building a sustainable society.
-We are conducting risk trade-off analysis considering product life cycle for chemicals, as well as risk assessment of disasters and accidents.
-We are developing evaluation methods for analyzing socioeconomic impacts and spillover effects, together with social acceptability.
-We assess a variety of targets such as carbon neutral and energy-related technologies, nitrogen cycle technologies, and the introduction of marine biodegradable plastics.
+We are conducting risk assessments and life cycle assessments (LCAs) to evaluate the potential issues posed by new technologies, with the aim of providing evidence to support better decision-making for building a sustainable society.
+Specifically, we are conducting a risk trade-off analysis considering the product life cycle of chemicals, as well as risk assessments s related to disasters and accidents.
+Additionally, we are developing evaluation methods to analyze socio-economic impacts, spillover effects, and social acceptability.
+Our research covers a wide range of topics, including carbon neutral and energy-related technologies, nitrogen cycle technologies, and the introduction of marine biodegradable plastics.

 Research Highlights

-Finding pathways for accelerated deployment of energy technologies
+Finding pathways for the accelerated deployment of energy technologies

-To realize a sustainable society, technologies such as energy-efficient buildings, renewables and electrical vehicles alone are not enough.
+To achieve a sustainable society, technologies such as energy-efficient buildings, renewables, and electrical vehicles are not enough on their own.
 Strategies for smooth deployment are also required.
 We research these strategies to maximize the societal benefits of new technologies.

 ![]() Figure: A proposed scenario for global deployment of photovoltaics (PV) to achieve 75TW of cumulative capacity by 2050.
 Historical and projected installation suggest this scenario is achievable. |